ExcitedSpider/excitedspider.github.io/_posts/2023-12-17-Proof-Objects.md

 ```

 It is worth mentioning that the correctness of Coq does not depend on the tactic machinery.
 As we see that, a proof script is only a way to construct the proof object.
 When you type `Qed`, Coq build the term for validity from scratch and runs the type checker on that term, so it has nothing to do with the correctness of implementations of tactics.

+What could possibly happen when the implementations of tactics are incorrect is that the term built by proof script is not valid, thus, it cannot pass the type checker.

 ## References
 [^1]: Curry–Howard correspondence.
 (2023).
 Retrieved from [wikipedia](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence)
 [^2]: Constructive proof.
 (2023).
 Retrieved from https://en.wikipedia.org/wiki/Constructive_proof